conficiusa/github-repo-manager/README.md

-# GitHub Repository Bulk Deleter
+# GitHub Repository Manager

-A command-line tool to interactively select and delete multiple GitHub repositories at once.
+A command-line tool to interactively manage GitHub repositories with powerful features.

 ## Features

-- Interactive terminal UI for selecting repositories using arrow keys and spacebar
+- Interactive terminal UI for managing repositories using arrow keys and spacebar
 - Pagination for large numbers of repositories
 - Filter repositories by name pattern or visibility (public/private)
-- Dry run mode to preview which repositories would be deleted
+- Dry run mode to preview operations
-- Confirmation step to prevent accidental deletions
+- Confirmation step to prevent accidental operations
 - Color-coded selection interface for easy navigation

 ## Installation